benkonz/benkonz.github.io/_pages/about.md

 The game can be played here: [jeroo.org/beta](https://www.jeroo.org/beta).

-### Gameboy Emulator
+### Gameboy (Color) Emulator

-My Gameboy Emulator project is a functional hardware emulator for the 1989 Nintendo Gameboy.
-It is capable of playing basic Gameboy ROM files such as Tetris and Dr. Mario.
+My Gameboy Emulator project is a functional hardware emulator for the 1989 Nintendo Gameboy and Gameboy Color.
+It is capable of playing Gameboy ROM files such as Tetris and Pokemon Crystal.
 The emulator is written entirely in Rust and is capable of beging compiled to various OS's and web browsers through Web Assembly.

-Current limitations include not supporting sound, ROM files larger than 32KB, and Gameboy Color support.
+Features include: multiple hardware types, accurate emulation (passes Blargg cpu_instrs tests), Real Time Clock emulation, battery backup saving, and Gameboy Color emulation.

 The source code can be found here: [benkonz/gameboy_emulator](https://github.com/benkonz/gameboy_emulator).